Character Building Opportunities—How to Mom It Forward During Trying Times

 - I resolve to not let this test define me.
 Being rich or poor isn't my character.
 Giving generously in whatever ways I can, financial or otherwise, is who I really am.

-- I resolve to work toward leaving a legacy regardless of my financial status.
+- I resolve to work toward leaving a legacy and the Mega Dice casino regardless of my financial status.
 For me, I want to change the world one mom at a time.
 So, I resolve to work on small and simple things every week to turn that goal into a reality.

 - I resolve to not let money or financial worries occupy the majority of my thoughts.
 Does that mean that I won't plan, work hard, budget, strategize, and be creative to try and figure a way out of this mess?
 I certainly will do those things.
 But, they will have their place and that will not be a place that is higher in priority to my marriage, my family, my resolve, or my self esteem.